WuTheFWasThat/vimflowy/PLUGINS.md

   - author: string
   - description: string
     names of other plugins you depend on.
-  - dataVersion (NOT YET SUPPORTED!): positive integer Bump this if the data format ever changes, so users can avoid data corruption
 - `enableCallback(api)`:
   Called when the plugin is enabled
   Can optionally return a value, in which case other plugins that depend on yours will get access to it.